Vendor Spotlight: City Street Farms

 Farming on a residential lot near you!

 Candace and Miranda of City Street Farms have breathed fresh air into the market this season.
-From their always beautiful set-up at the market, to the intiative they took in starting "Fill the Fridge" — giving customers the opportunity to fund market fresh vegetables being donated to Regina's community fridges.
+From their always beautiful set-up at the market, to the lead they took in our "Fill the Fridge" program — giving customers the opportunity to fund market fresh vegetables for Regina's community fridges.

 As their name suggests, City Street Farms is an urban farming initiative.
 Candace and Miranda bonded over permaculture courses and shared beliefs about food as a human right, eventually coming together to form an action plan for how to use privately-owned front lawns and unused backyards to address food insecurity and contribute to urban food soveriegnty.